ESAC DATA ANALYSIS & STATISTICS WORKSHOP 2018

 The topics that will be covered this year include:

-- An introduction to noise.
+- An introduction to noise, uncertainties, and errors.

 - Wavelet and Fourier analysis of n-dimensional time series.